Toxy121/InstaLock/README.md

 - Click on the icon of the agent you want to lock in.
 - As you are loading into the match, hold `'W'` to activate the script.
   - Release `'W'` when you lock in the agent.
-- Press `'Q'` if you want to switch agents. (if you don't it bugs out)
+- Press `'Q'` if you want to switch agents.
+(It bugs out if you don't)